ppy/osu-wiki/wiki/Skinning/FAQ/en.md

 ### What format should the images be in?

-Im most cases, images must use the `.png` format.
+In most cases, images must use the `.png` format.
 However, the `menu-background.jpg` element must use `.jpg` extension.

 In addition to using the `.png` format, you should: